apache/iceberg/format/spec.md

 * Tables with `initial-default` will be read correctly by older readers if `initial-default` is always null for optional fields.
 Otherwise, old readers will default optional columns with null.
 Old readers will fail to read required fields which are populated by `initial-default` because that default is not supported.

 Types `timestamp_ns` and `timestamptz_ns` are added in v3.

+Sort field and partition field with multiple source field ids are enabled by default in V3.

 ### Version 2